Do you have information on English language learners?

 1 Genesee, F., Lindholm-Leary, K., Saunders, W., and Christian, D. (2005).
 English Language Learners in U.S. Schools: An Overview of Research Findings.
 Journal of Education for Students Placed at Risk, 10 (4): 363–385.
 Retrieved November 25, 2019, from https://doi.org/10.1207/s15327671espr1004_2.

 2 For 2014 and earlier years, data on the total number of ELLs enrolled in public schools and on the percentage of public school students who were ELLs include only those ELL students who participated in ELL programs.
 Starting with 2015, data include all ELL students, regardless of program participation.
 Due to this change in definition, comparisons between 2017 and earlier years should be interpreted with caution.
 For all years, data do not include students who were formerly identified as ELLs but later obtained English language proficiency.

 4 Saunders, W.M., and Marcelletti, D.J.
 (2013).
 The Gap That Can't Go Away: The Catch-22 of Reclassification in Monitoring the Progress of English Learners.
 Educational Evaluation and Policy Analysis, 35(2): 139–156.
 Retrieved November 25, 2019, from http://journals.sagepub.com/doi/full/10.3102/0162373712461849.

 SOURCE: U.S. Department of Education, National Center for Education Statistics.
-(2012).
-The Condition of Education 2011 (NCES 2011-045), Indicator 6.
+(2020).
+The Condition of Education 2020 (2020-144), English Language Learners in Public Schools.